 Oriana’s Notes

-Store: Leftovers will keep well in the fridge for 3 days.
+Store: Leftovers will keep well in the fridge for 4 days.
 You can also freeze for 3 months.
+Reheat gently with a little extra broth or sauce to prevent drying out.

 Nutrition